 - 1. Optional Form 612. - 2.
 Medical History and Examination Form (DS-6561). - 3.
 Questionnaire for Sensitive Positions (for National Security) (SF-86), or - 4.
 Questionnaire for Non-Sensitive Positions (SF-85). - 5.
-Finger Print Card (FD-258). - 6.
-Employment Eligibility Verification (I-9 Form).
+Finger Print Card (FD-258).

-Forms 2 through 6 shall be completed ONLY upon the advice of the Contracting Officer that an applicant is the successful candidate for the job.
+Forms 1 through 5 shall be completed ONLY upon the advice of the Contracting Officer that an applicant is the successful candidate for the job.

-CONTRACT INFORMATION BULLETINS (CIBs) and ACQUISITION & ASSISTANCE POLICY DIRECTIVES (AAPDs) PERTAINING TO PSCs
+CONTRACT INFORMATION BULLETINS (CIBs) and ACQUISITION & ASSISTANCE POLICY DIRECTIVES (AAPDs) PERTAINING TO PSCs http://transition.usaid.gov/business/business_opportunities/cib/subject.html#psc to determine which CIBs and AAPDs apply to this contract.

 CIBs and AAPDs contain changes to USAID policy and General Provisions in USAID regulations and contracts.
-Please refer to http://transition.usaid.gov/business/business_opportunities/cib/subject.html#psc to determine which CIBs and AAPDs apply to this contract.
+Please refer to